francoism90/hub/README.md

 systemctl --user start hub
 ```

-On first installation, enter the `systemd-hub-app` container, and execute the followings commands:
+On first installation, enter the `systemd-hub-app` container (`hub shell`), and execute the followings commands:

 ```bash
 $ podman exec -it systemd-hub-app sh